 An experienced teacher is sought for a role working as a full time Tutor with a 14-year-old boy in London.
 The Tutor will be responsible for the boy’s education for at least the remainder of the 2017-18 academic year, following the British school system.
 The position starts in January 2018.
 The successful candidate for this role will have extensive knowledge of the British system, and will be able to teach a large range of subjects up to and well beyond Key Stage 3.

 The student is a typical 14-year-old boy – he is relatively quiet, a little shy and perhaps a bit unsure of the pathway from childhood to adulthood.
-This can make him appear wary and aloof, but it is likely that this will dissipate when he becomes familiar with the changes that are underway his in schooling and relocation.
+This can make him appear wary and aloof, but it is likely that this will dissipate when he becomes familiar with the changes that are underway in his schooling and relocation.
 Certainly, when he is in a situation where he is relaxed, he is a warm, funny and engaging young man.

 A native Russian speaker, he also has good spoken English and French.
 However, there is certainly room for improvement in both languages.
 He will benefit from strengthening his skills in spoken and written English – gains made in this area will likely help him improve his academic performance overall.